Fox, Hield lead Kings over Lakers 141-137 in triple OT - WHIZ News

 Carmelo Anthony hit a 3-pointer with 9.4 seconds remaining to get the Lakers within a basket, but Hield sank a pair of free throws on the ensuing possession to put it away.

-Tyrese Haliburton had 19 points for the Kings, who had seven players in double figures.
-They are 2-1 under interim coach Alvin Gentry.
+Tyrese Haliburton had 19 points for the Kings, who were in their first triple-OT game since 2009.

+“It’s been good to get the two wins but we are still climbing,” Fox said.
+“We wanted to keep running and keep the pace up.
+We didn’t have fresh legs out there, but they were young legs.”

 The Lakers, who are 10-11 after dropping five of their last seven, had four players with at least 20 points with the first time this season.
 LeBron James led the way with 30 points, Russell Westbrook added 29, Anthony Davis 23 and Malik Monk 20.